Artyomtyom/rsschool-cv/cv.md

 * * * *
 ## Main information ##

-I'm very positive, friendly and communicative persom.
+I'm very positive, friendly and communicative person.
 Also I'm reliable and always ready to help others with their problems.
-I have an active lifestyle and I mix it with rading and self-development.
-My active life includes swimming, riding a bycicle going to gym and tourism.
+I have an active lifestyle and I mix it with reading and self-development.
+My active life includes swimming, riding a bicycle, going to gym and tourism.
 ### Why do I start learning at RS school? ###

 Because I want to find myself especially in programming.
-I don't know what will I become and that's whu it is important for me to try everything in my life.
-I always am ready to experiments.
+I don't know what will I become and that's why it is important for me to try everything in my life.
+I am always ready to experiments.

 * * * *
 ## Skills ##